A topic from the subject of Synthesis in Chemistry.

 Procedure:

-2. Add 1 ml of sodium bicarbonate solution to the test tube.
+2. Add a fixed volume of glucose oxidase enzyme solution to each test tube.

 Observations: